 Ironically the American experiment, if it fails, will do so for the same reason, except in the case of the United States the dominant institution at the present time is not government; it is business.

 You often hear it said that the problems in the United States are the fault of big government, when in reality most of our problems are the result of business overreaching its natural domain and trying to control government, the press and the arts, and even religion.
 A powerful corporate lobby has led to many of the problems we now face.
-For instance the gun problem and an extremely dysfunctional health care system are both the result of a weak government that cannot anymore make common sense regulations.
+The gun problem and an extremely dysfunctional health care system are both the result of a weak government that cannot anymore make common-sense regulations.
 Income inequality is another problem that is a direct result of corporate overreach.
-In the last thirty years the government of the United States has been turned away from its legitimate responsibility—the protection and care of its citizens, especially those citizens who need it the most—and has served the business world and its worse vices.
+In the last forty years the government of the United States has been turned away from its legitimate responsibility—the protection and care of its citizens, especially those citizens who need it the most—and has served the business world and its worse vices.

 The overreach of business into journalism is even more problematic.
 The idea of reporting the news has become a competition of ratings and of attracting advertisers, which has led to a penchant for reporting the most sensational news stories rather than the most important stories.
 This encourages extremists to continue to commit more and more sensational and violent acts; it also marginalizes thinkers and politicians who have a balanced and sensible view of events.
 Business tends to make everything into a competition, a my-product-is-better-than-your-product mentality.
 And it uses advertisements, short, suggestive messages to communicate its needs.
 This is appropriate if you’re selling soap, but if your aim is to elect a senator or a president and you need to communicate complex social and political ideas a longer medium is necessary.
 Journalism, in its best incarnation, should create discussion, not confirm bias.